 Stage One: The Search

 There are many out there who could care less about what airline they fly on — all they care about is price.
 They remember flying from Los Angeles to Topeka in 1996 for $79.00 round trip and refuse to pay more than that ever again.
 They will check every airline site possible, spending hours, maybe even days trying to find the best deal possible.
 Then, amazingly they find one airline with prices way less than their competitors.
 Why is it so much cheaper?
-Who the heck cares… for that price, you are willing to fly in a cardboard box in the cargo hold.
+Who the heck cares… for that price, you are willing to fly in a cardboard box!
 After getting your ticket, you gloat to as many as you can on how much you saved.
 You title yourself the “Airline Fare Master.”
+Oh… just wait my friend.

 Stage Two: Checking In and Getting Shocked

 While basking in your great deal, you were blind to the fact that the airline’s website clearly states there are bag and other fees.
 When getting to the airport, you feel you have been tricked, “How dare they charge me for my bag!”
 You feel it appropriate to blame the gate agent for your mistake.
-You start to do the math in your head.
-You are okay.
-Even with these bag fees, your amazing deal is still beating the next cheapest priced airline.
-But you start thinking maybe this wasn’t the best choice.
+That makes sense right?

 Stage Three: I have to pay for what?